Cyber-Duck/Silverstripe-Google-Tag-Manager/CONTRIBUTING.md

 # Contributing to this module

-If you would like to contribute to this module please open a pull requesst on Github
+If you would like to contribute to this module please open a pull request on Github